 Study published in Nature Water suggests integrating planning may reduce carbon emissions in the future

-STONY BROOK, NY, August 9, 2023 – Water scarcity and climate change is a threat to energy security, as carbon emission reduction from water and dry cooling of power plants remains a major challenge worldwide.
-An international collaboration of scientists including Gang He, PhD, of Stony Brook University, used global power plant data to demonstrate an integrated water-carbon management framework that bridges the gap to coupling diverse water carbon-mitigation technologies with other methods.
+Water scarcity and climate change threaten our energy security, as carbon emission reduction from water and dry cooling of power plants remains a major challenge worldwide.
+An international collaboration of scientists including Gang He from Stony Brook University used global power plant data to demonstrate an integrated water-carbon management framework that bridges the gap to coupling diverse water-carbon mitigation technologies with other methods.
 Their findings are detailed in a paper published in Nature Water.

-In “Global assessment of the carbon-water tradeoff of dry cooling for thermal power generation,” they conclude such integrated planning is crucial to address the complex interactions between water and energy systems.
-The team constructed a global unit-level framework to assess the impact of dry cooling—a vital water mitigation strategy—alongside alternative water sourcing and carbon capture and storage (CCS) under different scenarios.
+In “Global assessment of the carbon-water tradeoff of dry cooling for thermal power generation,” they conclude that such integrated planning is crucial to address the complex interactions between water and energy systems.
+The team constructed a global unit-level framework to assess the impact of dry cooling — a vital water mitigation strategy — alongside alternative water sourcing and carbon capture and storage (CCS) under different scenarios.

 Additionally, He and coauthors concluded that CCS emerged as a valuable tool to offset CO2 emission tradeoffs associated with dry cooling, especially when alternative water sourcing alone is insufficient in certain power plant regions.